Gonzalo Thought: Use of violence

+The Four Forms of Struggle and the Eleven Procedures

+"The Four Forms of Struggle and the Eleven Procedures" (Spanish: Las 4 formas de lucha y los 11 procedimientos) was a concept developed as part of the strategy for the seizure of power and the implementation of a "People's Republic".
+It was formulated in March 1983 during an expanded Central Committee meeting of Shining Path (Spanish: Sendero Luminoso), where the following eleven procedures were established: "guerrilla action (see guerrilla warfare), counter-reestablishments, harvest seizures, scorched-earth operations, ambushes, sabotage of the road system, disabling trunk routes, airports, psychological warfare, harassment to break movements, and selective terrorism".

+The four forms of struggle were defined as "armed propaganda, guerrilla combat, collective killing, and sabotage".
+The armed strike (Spanish: paro armado) was later considered a fifth form of struggle, understood as the combination of the previous four.

 Instrumentalization of education

 Within Gonzalo Thought, education has the role of recruitment, propaganda and indoctrination of the masses.
 In this way, the control of university spaces is considered important to train university students in Gonzalo Thought so that they can transmit Guzmán's postulates to the masses.

 Cult of personality

 The cult of personality around Abimael Guzmán was promoted by the Shining Path, reaching the level of fanaticism.
 Described as a "messianic leader", the capture of Guzman directly led to the Shining Path's collapse.
 Upon his death a national debate ensued that led to the cremation of his remains.

 Radical anti-capitalism

 Gonzalo Thought categorized all types of private property or commerce as capitalist, going so far as murdering cattle and destroying hydroelectric plants; the justification was that all of these were capitalist instruments.
 This action was compared to British Luddism of the 19th century.
 Furthermore, highland peasants were prohibited from buying or selling, for the very fact that it was considered capitalist.